-By appealing, the 38-year-old Yankees star is eligible to play until his case is heard by arbitrator Fredric Horowitz, though a final decision could conceivably not come until after the World Series.
+By appealing, Rodriguez is eligible to play until his case is heard by arbitrator Fredric Horowitz, though a final decision could conceivably not come until after the World Series.

 "We agree with his decision to fight his suspension," said MLBPA executive director Michael Weiner.
 "We believe that the Commissioner has not acted appropriately under the Basic Agreement.
 Mr. Rodriguez knows that the Union, consistent with its history, will defend his rights vigorously."

 Rangers slugger Nelson Cruz, Detroit Tigers shortstop Jhonny Peralta, San Diego Padres shortstop Everth Cabrera and pitcher Fautino De Los Santos, Yankees catcher Francisco Cervelli and outfielder Fernando Martinez, Philadelphia Phillies reliever Antonio Bastardo, Seattle Mariners catcher Jesus Montero, Houston Astros pitcher Sergio Escalona, New York Mets utility man Jordany Valdespin and outfielder Cesar Puello and free-agent pitcher Jordan Norberto each accepted their 50-game suspensions and will begin serving them immediately.